 We support heritage tourism, conservation and recreational efforts that promote the local economy, create jobs and build stronger communities.
 We teach the important stories from the past to provide a sense of identity and vision for the future.

 The LSHG specializes in regional and national planning efforts.
 We bring parties to the table with common interests and facilitate solutions.
 We are funded through grants and private donations.
-We are governed by a Board of Directors and currently have three staff members.
+We are governed by a Board of Directors and currently have two staff members.

 The Lower Susquehanna Heritage Greenway, Inc is a non-profit 501c-3 organization whose mission is to provide leadership, technical assistance, and advocacy to guide land use decisions that enhance our quality of life by supporting expanded recreation and economic opportunities, and to promote a sustainable healthy lifestyle.